Christine Darby // Published: June 2021 // Updated: August 2025

 Other Impacted Sites

-There are other businesses and individuals still missing out on Google visibility due to this issue.
-Why?
-Some site owners simply don’t realize their brand vanished from search.
-One person reached out about an unrelated problem and only then realized her site was missing from Google—she’d been using DuckDuckGo as her default search engine and had no idea.
+One site owner reached out about an unrelated problem and only then realized her site was missing from Google—she’d been using DuckDuckGo as her default search engine and had no idea.
 And others give up out of sheer frustration.

 Most of the site owners we’ve helped knew, without a shadow of doubt, that they should be searchable and findable.
 But less experienced creatives or new businesses may not push for an answer if they lack the same certainty about their name recognition or brand reputation, or assume this is just “how Google works.”

-When we first wrote this article, quick forum searches turned up many more sites matching the criteria outlined above, some examples:
+• Back when we first wrote this article, quick forum searches turned up many more sites matching the criteria outlined above, some examples:

 • Two long-time professional photographers.